 TTC's financial derivatives consist of heating fuel swaps with financial institutions which help manage TTC's exposure to fluctuating fuel prices by setting a fixed price for a future purchase of a fixed quantity of fuel.
 Heating fuel swaps are used because they are an openly traded commodity that most closely relates to the diesel fuel consumed by TTC.
 The TTC does not purchase or hold any derivative financial instrument for speculative purposes.
-Several derivative agreements were in place and used throughout the year and continue to exist as of December 31, 2015.
+Several derivative agreements were in place and used throughout the year and continue to exist as of December 31, 2016.
 Derivative instruments are required to be measured at fair value on initial recognition and changes in the fair value of the derivative instruments are recognized in the statement of remeasurement gains and losses.
+As of December 31, 2016 the accumulated remeasurement gains from these fuel swaps are \$3.1 million (December 31, 2015 - accumulated remeasurement losses \$18.4 million).
 The derivative contracts are included in the statement of financial position on a present value basis.
-As heating oil is an openly traded commodity, the fair value of these derivatives is primarily derived using the quoted price of heating oil on the New York Mercantile Exchange (NYMEX) as of December 31, 2015.
+The fair value of these contract are primarily derived using the quoted price of heating oil on the New York Mercantile Exchange (NYMEX) as of December 31, 2016.
+As of December 31, 2016, approximately 59.5% of 2017's diesel fuel requirement has been hedged using the fuel swap agreements (December 31, 2015 - 86.0%).